PulseBeamDev/docs/getting-started/quick-start.md

 * Check your environment variables with `echo $PULSEBEAM_API_KEY && echo $PULSEBEAM_API_SECRET`
 * Port 3000 is already in use (`Error: listen EADDRINUSE: address already in use :::3000`) close other process or change port.
 * Something odd?
 Check you node version with `node -v` and `npm -v`.
 If older than 23.5.0 & 11.0.0 try `nvm use node` or `nvm use 23.5`
 * Something else?
-Checkout logs in browser console.
+Checkout logs in browser console or [contact us](/docs/community-and-support/discord/)!